Homepage > Education and Learning > Schools > Find a School > School Search

 Queen’s Croft has a local governing body with responsibility for monitoring the details of our school improvement and finances.

-Our Chair of Governors is Katy Hope who has responsibility for SEND and Safeguarding.
+Our Chair of Governors is Gill Stockdale who has responsibility for SEND and Safeguarding.

 Edda Harrison is our Governor with responsibility for LAC and post LAC children.